akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+8:46 AM 1/27/2025
+(u) in view changes selected IK transformer update. (h) toggles HINTS.
+Shift + P transfers Deformer rotation and scale matrix into D rotVec.
+This way Deformer can be already animated but scaled, rotated.
+Reset rotation or scale to undo it.

 5:54 PM 1/11/2025
 Now smooth binding (s) in Deformer List, depends on selected bones.
 Two consecutive selected bones create minimum circumstances.